I’m just a simple DBA on a complex production system

 –tal.olier@gmail.com

-6. prodlife Says:
+6. prodlife says:

 Hi Tal!

-7. Leonardo Says:
+7. Leonardo says:

 I like a lot your blog, I am from Mexico, you are right when your say “good DBAs were always in demand” I want to get an OCA I love oracle, I will follow your advices.